Last Updated May 15, 2021

 Probably not.
 Compression gear works best when it is sized to fit you or adjustable.
 In fact, wearing improperly sized compression sleeves can set you back in your health goals instead of helping you.

 - Make sure you take good measurements and pay attention to the size charts when buying any compression garment.
 And, if you get the sleeve and it feels too loose or too tight, go up or down a size as needed.

 Likewise, compression gear has different pressure levels.
-Lighter pressure is best for mild pains and light exercise.
+Lighter pressure is best for mild pains, cardio diets, other wellness training routine and light exercise.
 Medium pressure works for varicose veins, swelling, pregnant women, and people who travel a lot.
 Higher pressure is for people who are recovering from surgery, those with DVT, and severe varicose veins.
 The higher compression levels should only be used with a prescription.

 - Most knee sleeves come in moderate compression.
 Some, however, feature adjustable straps so that you can make sure the sleeves apply the right amount of pressure at all times.

 Just because compression socks and sleeves are technically medical gear doesn’t mean they have to be frumpy!
 Since many people benefit from compression therapy, there are lots of styles available.
 Don’t settle for something ugly.
 Wear something stylish to help heal your aching knees and improve your confidence at the same time.